awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 AWS Config supports the following AWS resources types and resource relationships\.
 Some regions support a subset of these resource types\.
 What is available in the AWS Config Console in a given region is the source of truth regarding what is, or is not, supported in a given region\.

 Advanced Queries for AWS Config supports a subset of these resource types\.
-For a list of those supported resource types, see [Support Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.
+For a list of those supported resource types, see [Supported Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.

 **Note**
 Periodic rules can run on resources that AWS Config recording does not support and can be run without the configuration recorder being enabled\.
 Periodic rules do not depend on configuration items\.
 For more information on the difference between change–triggered rules and periodic rules, see [Specifying Triggers for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)\.